superhero/js.core/doc/book/1-core-components/http-server.md

 module.exports = Endpoint
 ```

-The `dispatch` method will be awaited, as such; the `dispatch` method be defined with the keyword `async`, if the dispatcher is required to work with asynchronous logic.
+The `dispatch` method will be awaited, as such; the `dispatch` method can be defined as `async`, if the dispatcher is required to work with asynchronous logic.

 ---